-- Trying Not to Cry: By the end of his first day of classes, Bakugou fights back tears at his disappointment of how the Heroes vs. Villains exercise panned out, as well as Izuku's seeming Condescending Compassion.
+- Trying Not to Cry: By the end of his first day of classes, Bakugou fights back tears at his disappointment of how the Heroes vs. Villains exercise panned out, as well as Midoriya's seeming Condescending Compassion.

 - Tsurime Eyes: He got these from his mother.
 They emphasize how focused and aggressive he is.

 - Underestimating Badassery: Bakugou is on the receiving end of this due to being compared unfavorably to Izuku.
-No matter how hard Bakugou tries, people, particularly Todoroki, continue to belittle and underestimate him even as Izuku warns against this.
+No matter how hard Bakugou tries, people, particularly Todoroki, continue to belittle and underestimate him even as Midoriya warns against this.

 - Walking Shirtless Scene: His costume is nearly identical to his canon one, but one difference is that there's no shirt, leaving his scarred chest exposed.